 - The flooring.
-Floors should ideally be tiled in at least a mid-tone neutral with a matching grout so that it can be easily swept and mopped clean.
+Floors should ideally be tiled in at least a mid-tone neutral with a matching grout so that they can be easily swept and mopped clean.

 - Storage.
 Without this your mud room will be a disaster.
-Ensure you have a tall coat cupboard and other cupboards with shelving that are large enough to store school bags etc. Custom joinery can be expensive but if you have a small space it could save you money as a good designer will make use of all the available area and tailor it to your family’s needs.
+Ensure you have a tall coat cupboard and other cupboards with shelving that are large enough to store school bags etc. Custom joinery can be expensive but if you have a small space it could save you money.
+A good designer will make use of all the available area and tailor it to your family's needs.

 - A bench seat.
 Either built into the cabinetry or a stand-alone seat if you have the additional space.
 A must have, particularly if you have young children or you don't like hopping around the room to remove gumboots!

 - Plenty of hooks.
 Consider the size of your family and all the coats and hats that you have which need to be stored away.
 They can of course go into the cabinetry but not if they are wet, so hanging space outside of the cupboard can be really useful in a mud room.